DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Privilege creep indicates that an employee has accumulated permissions that they no longer require, indicating a violation of the least privilege principle.
 - 3.1.3 Defense in Depth
     - ❄️**Defense in Depth**: AKA layering, is the use of multiple controls in a series, where a single failed control should not result in exposure of systems or data.
 Layers should be used in a series (one after the other), NOT in parallel.
 When you see the terms levels, multilevel, layers, classifications, zones, realms, compartments, protection rings etc think about Defense in Depth
     - It is a security strategy that employs multiple layers of protection to safeguard an organization's assets.
 It involves implementing various security measures at different levels to provide overlapping layers of defense, thereby enhancing overall security.
 By implementing a variety of security controls across different layers (physical, technical, and administrative), organizations can better safeguard their resources against various threats.
+    - The defense-in-depth principle suggests using multiple overlapping security controls to achieve the same control objective.
+E.g combined use of Network and host firewalls are both designed to limit network traffic and therefore are an example of defense in depth
 - 3.1.4 Secure defaults
     - ❄️**Secure defaults**: when you think about defaults, consider how something operates brand new, just turned over to you by the vendor
         - e.g. wireless router default admin password, or firewall configuration requiring changes to meet an organization's needs